 1) Take a breastfeeding class, seriously, just do it.

-If you’re not comfortable with an in-person breastfeeding class like me, Milkology is a FANTASTIC online (& affordable) breastfeeding course online for moms!
+If you’re not comfortable with an in-person breastfeeding class like me, The Complete Online Breastfeeding Course is hands down going to be your saving grace.

 2) Develop a plan on how much to save for a baby!

 First off – if finances are one of your biggest concerns, you need to read my post on “How to financially prepare for a baby” – this post not only goes into great detail on how to get your finances prepared, but it also features an EXPERT Financial Planner’s Top 3 Tips!